metabolism-of-cities/metabolism-of-cities-platform/README.md

     $ cp src/ie/settings.sample.py src/ie/settings.py
     $ sudo docker-compose build

+If you are a MacOS user, you should run the MacOS Dockerfile:

+    $ sudo docker-compose -f docker-compose.yml -f docker-compose.macos.yml up

+If you encountered an error regarding the MacOS Python 3.8 Docker Image, you will have to pull this image manually:

+    $ docker pull python:3.8

 Now that this is done, you can run the container like so:

     $ cd /home/user/metabolism-of-cities